 Advanced Placement (AP) Statistics is a college-level, non-calculus based, statistics course.
 A statistics course will help students continue to develop their quantitative skills, and is typically required for many college majors.
-The AP Statistics course introduces students to the major concepts and tools for

-The AP assessment may earn a student college credit dependent upon their score and the policy.
+The AP Statistics course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
+There are four themes evident in the content, skills, and assessment in the AP Statistics course: exploring data, sampling and experimentation, probability and simulation, and statistical inference.
+Students use technology, investigations, problem solving, and writing as they build conceptual understanding.
+All students enrolled in this course are required to take the AP Examination.
+The AP assessment may earn a student college credit depending upon their score and the policy.
 Adelphi University Credit option: Students enrolled in AP Statistics may opt to receive three Adelphi University Credits upon payment of a registration fee to Adelphi University.
 Students pursuing this option can earn an official transcript from Adelphi, and these credits may be accepted as transfer credits to other colleges.
 North Shore makes no guarantee that credits from Adelphi are transferable to other colleges and is not responsible for any college's policy on accepting credit.

-COLLEGE MATHEMATICS FOR FINANCIAL LITERACY

-Prerequisites: Algebra I and Geometry

-This course is designed to prepare students for an introductory college mathematics course through the lens of financial literacy.
+COLLEGE MATHEMATICS FOR FINANCIAL LITERACY Credit: 1 Prerequisites: Algebra I and Geometry This course is designed to prepare students for an introductory college mathematics course through the lens of financial literacy.
 Students will thoroughly explore concepts relevant to their daily financial encounters, such as banking, consumer credit, income taxes, banking, stock market investing, budgeting, and planning for retirement.
 Through engaging opportunities for real-life application, students will gain a strong practical knowledge of the essentials of Algebra 2 and Pre-Calculus that underpin these financial literacy topics.
 Students will use software to gather, process, and analyze data in this year-long preparation for math in the real world and in college.
 A departmental final assessment is given in June.